linkesch/medium-editor-insert-plugin/README.md

 Current available addons:

 - images
-- embeds (it can embed various social services - Youtube, Vimeo, Twitter, Facebook, Instagram)
+- embeds (either through oEmbed proxy, such as [Iframely](https://iframely.com), or pre-defined parsers such as - Youtube, Vimeo, Twitter, Facebook, Instagram)
 - tables (basic table creating)

 More are coming soon...